Things To Do

 Bribie Island Beach Walk

-This hike isn’t as challenging as others, but it sure is pretty.
+This hike isn’t technically on the Sunshine Coast, but its a short roadtrip away.
+And while it isn't as challenging as others, shesure is pretty.
 Scoot down the Bruce and over the bridge to Bribie Island, parking around Bongaree Jetty.
 With the beach on one side and bush on the other, this 8km walk is the perfect compromise between a leisurely stroll and an intense hike.

 Stop for a swim at Woorim (that’s the divine surf beach) and then follow the tree-lined path back to Bongaree for a milkshake or a trip to the pub.
 Runners aren’t necessary, but you’ll need shoes of some description.
 Don’t forget a hat, togs, sunscreen and plenty of water.